 The best way to view Niagara Falls is from the Observation Tower or by taking a boat tour.
 Hornblower boat rides take passengers into the basin of Horseshoe Falls for close-up views.
 Maid of the Mist boat tours begin at the Observation Tower, cruise past American Falls and into the Horseshoe Falls basin.

-The Niagara Falls State Park is open year-round.
+The Niagara Falls State Park is open every day year-round.
 Tourist information is available at the Visitor Center, along with a film screening about the history of Niagara Falls.
 The park also has hiking trails, an aquarium, and several restaurants.

 Accommodation: Where to Stay in Niagara Falls, NY

-6. Saratoga Springs
+4. Saratoga Springs

 There's something in the water in Saratoga Springs, which could explain the cheerful mood of this fashionable resort town.
 Saratoga Springs bubbles with energy just like its celebrated sparkling water, sold in distinctive blue bottles.